spritesapp/spritesapp.github.io/_posts/2014-08-18-pan-and-zoom-with-maps.md

 ![Map pan and zoom result](/assets/img/posts/map-pan-and-zoom-result.png "Map pan and zoom result")

-We hope you'll find the new functionality useful.
-If you have any questions or need help, feel free to reach out to use on [Twitter](https://twitter.com/spritesapp) or drop us [an email](https://spritesapp.com/contact) and we will be in touch shortly.
+As always, if you have any questions or need help, feel free to reach out to use on [Twitter](https://twitter.com/spritesapp) or drop us [an email](https://spritesapp.com/contact) and we will be in touch shortly.

 Enjoy!